-- The threshold for foliar insecticide applications is 1 green wingless aphid per 4 plants up to the 12leaf stage (or 5 aphids per 20 plants). - Between 12-16 leaves the treatment threshold is 1 green wingless aphid per plant.
+- The threshold for foliar insecticide applications is 5 green wingless aphid per 20 plants up to the 12-leaf stage. - Between 12-16 leaves the treatment threshold is 1 green wingless aphid per plant.

 Foliar sprays should be applied as soon as the above thresholds are met and not delayed.
 The current available authorised foliar sprays are one application of flonicamid (either 'Teppeki' (MAPP 12402) or 'Afinto' (MAPP 19622)), and one application of 'Insyst' containing the neonicotinoid acetamiprid (MAPP 13414).